AaronDavidNewman/Smoosic/README.md

 ![](https://imgur.com/quur6md.png)

 # What is Smoosic?
-See [changes](https://aarondavidnewman.github.io/Smoosic/changes.html) for potentially breaking config object changes.
+See [changes](https://aarondavidnewman.github.io/Smoosic/changes.html) for potentially breaking changes related to vexflow merge.
 Smoosic is an open-source javascript/typescript music composition and rendering library that uses the [VexFlow engraving library](https://github.com/0xfe/vexflow) for the rendering component.
 There is also a [demo application](https://aarondavidnewman.github.io/Smoosic/release/html/smoosic.html) using Smoosic.

 ## What does it do?